 A family or general dentist may recommend the child's first visit at age 3 whereas pediatric dentists prefer to see children within 6 months of eruption of their first primary tooth and no later than 12 months of age.
 After the first visit, the appointments should continue every 6 months to maintain a lifetime of good dental health.

-Although this may seem like an early age to begin dental visits, Dr. O'Neil can demonstrate how to properly clean the child's teeth and discuss preventative home care including brushing, flossing, diet and the importance of fluorides.
-She will also discuss information about early childhood caries (decay) which may be due to inappropriate nursing habits or inappropriate use of sippy cups.
+Although this may seem like an early age to begin dental visits, our dentists can demonstrate how to properly clean the child's teeth and discuss preventative home care including brushing, flossing, diet and the importance of fluorides.
+They will also discuss information about early childhood caries (decay) which may be due to inappropriate nursing habits or inappropriate use of sippy cups.

-This first visit also allows Dr. O'Neil to discuss growth and development and detect any defects that are generally easier to correct at an earlier age.
-She also will be happy to discuss the latest facts about teething, finger, thumb and pacifier habits and any other questions or concerns you may have about your child's dental health.
+This first visit also allows us to discuss growth and development and detect any defects that are generally easier to correct at an earlier age.
+We are also will be happy to discuss the latest facts about teething, finger, thumb and pacifier habits and any other questions or concerns you may have about your child's dental health.